 But are these “benefits” actually good for our kids in the long run?
 Research shows that there has been a 40 percent reduction in markers for empathy in college students over the last 20 years, and most of this loss has developed over the past 10 years.
 This loss in empathy can be directly linked to habits resulting from the rise in digital communication.
 Beyond that, highly connected users of social media feel less accepted by peers, are not as good at identifying their own feelings (or the feelings of peers), and do not receive the same level of positive feelings after interacting with friends as do those who use social media less frequently.
 They also perform worse academically.
 Kids today report feeling more lonely than at any time in history, and incidence of teen mental health issues and suicides continue to rise.
 Technology can be a crutch that keeps kids from fully engaging in the real world, allowing them to engage only superficially, presenting a rehearsed rather than authentic self to the world.

-I fear that our kids who have grown up surrounded by internet-connected technology don’t have the perspective to decide for themselves how to selectively let technology into their life.
-I fear that they won’t be able to realize the benefits of fully engaging with others through real, unfiltered conversation.
+We fear that our kids who have grown up surrounded by internet-connected technology don’t have the perspective to decide for themselves how to selectively let technology into their life.
+We fear that they won’t be able to realize the benefits of fully engaging with others through real, unfiltered conversation.
 And let’s admit it: Many of us adults have not been the best role models as we have tried to adapt to rapidly advancing technology (how often do we text, talk, or use Google when we are also engaging with our kids?).
 Two years ago we were talking through machines.
-Now we are talking directly to machines (i.e., Alexa or Siri).
+Now we are talking directly to Alexa and Siri.
 It’s time to set an example.

 Can You Connect With Me Now?
 How the Presence of Mobile Communication Technology Influences Face-to-Face Conversation Quality, by Andrew K. Przybylski and Netta Weinstein (2012)